Skip to main content

 • Micro-detections that may seem benign in isolation are clustered and scored together.

-• Incident modeling highlights coordinated patterns like lateral movement, multi-stage phishing, or long-tailed command-and-control.
+• Incident modeling highlights coordinated patterns such as lateral movement, multi-stage phishing, or long-tailed command-and-control.

-• Enriched alerts contain context to reduce false positives and accelerate.
+• Enriched OCSF detection findings contain context (asset roles, user identity, rule references, threat category) to reduce false positives and accelerate triage.

-This approach delivers high-confidence, noise-resistant alerts that drive more effective SOC workflows.
+This approach delivers high-confidence, noise-resistant OCSF detection findings that drive more effective SOC workflows.

 • Create private, shareable, or community-based rules.

-Rules are processed alongside native logic and mapped to the same alert pipeline.
+Rules are processed alongside managed detections (aligned to MITRE ATT&CK) and mapped to the same OCSF detection finding pipeline.

 Retrospective Detection